ropensci/rdhs/cran-comments.md

 * R CMD check succeeded

 ## Downstream dependencies
-There are no downstream dependencies.
+There are 2 downstream dependencies.